-The V-Cube, Sudoku themed 3 by 3 by 3 Rotational Speed Cube is the perfect blend of these two well-loved puzzles.
-It will test you on many levels and is certain to be a worthy challenge for any Sudoku and Rubik's cube enthusiast.
+The V-Cube, Sudoku-themed three-by-three-by-three Rotational Speed Cube, perfectly blends these two well-loved puzzles.
+It will test you on many levels and be a worthy challenge for any Sudoku and Rubik's Cube enthusiast.

 11. The V-Cube Maze Puzzle Rubik's cube should be a worthy challenge

 The V-Cube 3-Maze Cube is certainly one of the most interesting takes on Erno's original.
-It comes in 75 different designs and should be a great challenge for any Rubik's Cube veteran.
+It comes in 75 designs and should be an excellent challenge for any Rubik's Cube veteran.

 It looks great and would be an intriguing addition to any Rubik's Cube collection.
-Its labyrinthine combinations and unusual take on the classic puzzle is certainly worth a crack — good luck.
+Its labyrinthine combinations and unusual take on the classic puzzle are undoubtedly worth a crack — good luck.

-To be fair, if you can solve the classic Rubik's cube, this cube shouldn't be that tricky to solve 3 it will just take you longer.
-Still, you won't be speed solving this bad boy anytime soon.
+To be fair, if you can solve the classic Rubik's Cube, this cube shouldn't be that tricky to solve three; it will just take you longer.
+Still, you won't be speed-solving this bad boy anytime soon.

-Bonus 1 - Possibly the hardest-ever Rubik's cube is the 1 by 1 by 1 cube
+Bonus 1 - Possibly the hardest-ever Rubik's cube is the one-by-one-by-one cube

-If you think the other cube's on this list are tricky, wait until you cast your eyes, and fingers, on the might 1 by 1 by 1 cube!
+If you think the other cubes on this list are tricky, wait until you cast your eyes and fingers on the mighty one-by-one-by-one cube!

-In case you hadn't noticed, we are actually joking.
+In case you haven't noticed, we are joking.
 This cube comes solved and obviously can never be scrambled.
-But it would make a great little practical joke for that Rubik's cube fanatic in your life!
+But it would make a great practical joke for that Rubik's Cube fanatic in your life!

-Bonus 2 - The Ghost cube will certainly challenge you
+Bonus 2 - The Ghost Cube will undoubtedly challenge you

-And finally, another interesting take on the Rubik's cube is the so-called Ghost Cube.
-A shape-shifting cube, this variant of the classic Rubik's cube will drive you crazy.
+And finally, another interesting take on the Rubik's Cube is the so-called Ghost Cube.
+A shape-shifting cube, this classic Rubik's Cube variant will drive you crazy.

-It was invented in 2008 by Adam G. Cowan and is widely considered to be one of the hardest 3 by 3 by 3 family of Rubik's cubes.
-If you fancy a real challenge, this one might be the perfect choice for you!
+It was invented in 2008 by Adam G. Cowan and is considered one of the most complex three-by-three-by-three families of Rubik's cubes.
+If you fancy a real challenge, this one might be your perfect choice!